 Room for improvement in the fight against sex trafficking

-While we don’t want to take away from the credit the U.S. deserves for being named as one of the countries paving the way in the fight against sex trafficking, the sobering reality is that the U.S. also happens to be the world leader in porn production.
+While we don’t want to take away from the credit the U.S. deserves for being named as one of the countries paving the way in the fight against sex trafficking, the sobering reality is that the U.S. also happens to be the world leader in porn site hosting.

 Because of the inseparable link between sex trafficking and porn, it is not enough that the U.S. fight sex trafficking alone.
 This is why we exist, to stop the demand at the source and educate on how porn and sex trafficking are interlinked.